Skip To Main Content

 The school is taking applications for a part-time (3.5 hours, M-F, mornings) paraprofessional for the elementary grades.
 The pay is $15 per hour.
 Applicants must be at least 18 years of age, able to demonstrate the knowledge and skills necessary to support classroom teachers, pass a background check, and meet the State paraprofessional requirements, which include either having completed two years of college study (32 college credits), or having earned an associate’s degree or higher.
 A person may also qualify to work as a paraprofessional if she/he passes a state-approved paraprofessional assessment.

 The classified employment application and information about the school’s mission, vision and education program can be found at www.libertycharterschool.com .
-Submit application and resume (optional) to office@libertycharterschool.
+Submit application and resume (optional) to office@libertycharterschool.com, or mail to Liberty Charter School, 9955 Kris Jensen Lane, Nampa, ID 83686.
+The position will remain open until filled.

 Liberty Charter School is a tuition-free, Idaho public charter school LEA that has been in operation since 1998.
 Liberty is the founding Harbor Method School and offers a complete K-12 education.